jobrunner/core-app-blue/README.md

 # Core App blue
-A simple app built as Web Component.
+A simple app built as Web Component that consumes Web Components.